-25+ Beaches Worth a Drive Near Atlanta
+25 Best Beaches Near Atlanta

 Neptune Park is a favorite for families, an oceanfront public park with a playground, pool, mini-golf course and a fishing pier.
 The lighthouse museum is a great introduction to Georgia’s maritime history, and kids will love the views after climbing to the top.
 Don’t forget to hunt out the Tree Spirits of St. Simons Island: 20 face carvings in trees around the Island, making for a fun scavenger hunt.